-5. Minutes of January 25, 2019, Open Session of the Audit, Finance & Administration Committee Meeting
+4. Minutes of the March 26, 2019, Combined Meeting of the Operations Committee and Audit, Finance & Administration Committee Meeting

-8:07 a.m.
-The minutes of the January 25, 2019, Open Session of the Audit, Finance & Administration Committee Meeting were provided in the Committee packet.
-A motion to approve the minutes was made by Commissioner Holman and seconded by Commissioner Brown.
+8:00 a.m.
+The minutes of the March 26, 2019, Combined Meeting of the Operations Committee and Audit, Finance & Administration Committee Meeting were provided in the Committee packet.
+A motion to approve the minutes was made by Commissioner Cox and seconded by Commissioner Windmiller.
+Commissioner Zimmerman abstained, stating that he did not attend the March 26, 2019 meeting.
+Motion passed with a majority vote, and 1 abstention.